 Tag scanning can only be controlled by the admin/root user.
 When the scan is running, it will do so for all the users in the system but will only scan AWS accounts that have Scan Resources enabled.
 This setting is disabled by default.
-CPM will automatically scan resources in all AWS regions.
+N2WS will automatically scan resources in all AWS regions.

 - In the General Settings screen, select Tag Scan.

 In the Scan resources drop-down list, select Enabled or Disabled.

 In the Tag scan interval list, set the interval in hours for automatic scans.